seedstack/website/content/docs/w20/manual/hypermedia.md

 Hypermedia is a powerful aspect of the REST architectural style.
 A client application can consume and navigate through REST resources via structured links relations.
 Navigation through APIs resemble web navigation: from a web page it is possible to follow links to new documents.
-In the same way, hypermedia provides a mechanism to interact with remote data with navigation and discovery in mind.
+In the same way, hypermedia provides a mechanism to interact with remote data with navigation and discovery in mind.<!--more-->

 For an overview of this concept, please refer to the documentation of the Java framework [Restful API](/docs/seed/manual/rest#designing-restful-api).